 EMA develops and maintains the county's plans for emergency situations and provides training opportunities.

 We also provide education and resources to help citizens with every day or seasonal safety.
-Our Summer Safety Guide includes tips for heat safety, hurricane preparedness, firework safety and cooling center information.
+Our Winter Safety Guide includes Winter Weather and Holiday Safety Tips.

 The Columbia County Sheriff’s Office, Emergency Management Agency, Engineering Division, Water Utility and GIS Department have come together to provide a proactive, cost efficient and effective public notification system.